Battle of Blackburn's Ford: Aftermath

 The failed reconnaissance-in-force at Blackburn's Ford led McDowell to decide against a frontal assault along Bull Run Creek.
 He decided to attempt to cross the stream beyond the Confederate left flank, the maneuver he employed at the First Battle of Bull Run on July 21.
-The resulting battle ended in a defeat for McDowell's Union army, although the Confederates were in too much of disarray to provide a strong pursuit.
+The resulting battle ended in a defeat for McDowell's Union army, although the Confederates weren't organized enough to provide a proper pursuit.
 Both Longstreet and Early later claimed that Blackburn's Ford "went a long way towards winning the victory of the 21st, for it gave our troops confidence in themselves".
 Two Union soldiers, both from the 12th New York, would later be awarded the Medal of Honor for their actions at Blackburn's Ford.

 In June 1994, bodies from the 1st Massachusetts Infantry were found and later re-interred.

 Today, the site of the skirmish is marked with an interpretive marker set by the Virginia Civil War Trails organization.
 The marker is located at the site of the old ford.